DaemonEngine/native_client/README.md

 Currently the Linux amd64, Windows amd64 and Linux armhf platforms are well-tested.
 However there are issues with platform qualification for ARM.
 For Windows i686 and Linux i686 it builds at least.
-`run.py` can be used but you must build a loader first yourself (auto-build doesn't work).

 ## Dependencies
 - SCons